SkySplat Blender Installation

 • macOS/Linux: target/release/brush_app

-Important: You will need to know the full path to the compiled executable (e.g., /home/username/brush/target/release/brush_app) as you’ll need to specify this path in the SkySplat 3DGS panel’s “Brush Executable” field.
+Important: You will need to specify the full path to the compiled executable (e.g., /home/username/brush/target/release/brush_app) in the SkySplat 3DGS panel’s “Brush Executable” field.

-Note: The SkySplat addon will automatically attempt to detect the bundled binaries first, then fall back to common build locations like ~/projects/brush/target/release/brush_app.
+Note: The SkySplat addon will automatically attempt to detect binaries in the addon’s binaries directory first, then fall back to common build locations like ~/projects/brush/target/release/brush_app.
 If none are found, you can manually specify the path in the 3DGS panel.

 Running Blender from Command Line